You can learn to sing even if you’re not very good at it Right Now. Even if you’re awful at the moment!

 Observe the way your lips curve and how the throat muscles contract or relax with each vowel.

-3. Solfeges for ear training
+3. Solfege for ear training

 Solfege is an education approach that uses 7 Italian syllables assigned to the 7 notes in music.